 Adding freshly chopped tarragon really makes this carrots something special.

-Disclaimer: Some of the links you will find below are affiliate links, meaning that at no additional cost to you, I will earn a commission if you click through and make a purchase.
+This post includes affiliate links.
+This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 These are products and services I recommend because I use or trust them.
 Cookies will be used to track the affiliate links you click.

+?
 Cooking vs. Raw

 There is a crowd that believes that raw is always better.
-We should always eat our veggies raw - so don't you dare think about cooking those carrots.
-However they may not be the case.
-An article in Scientific American calls this into question.
+We should always eat our veggies raw - so don't you dare think about cooking those carrots people say.

 Another study published in the Journal of Agricultural and Food Chemistry in 2002 showed that cooking carrots increases their level of beta-carotene.
 Beta-carotene belongs to a group of antioxidant substances called carotenoids, which give fruits and vegetables their red, yellow, and orange colorings.
 The body converts beta-carotene into vitamin A, which plays an important role in vision, reproduction, bone growth and regulating the immune system.https://www.scientificamerican.com/article/raw-veggies-are-healthier/